radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/alert-management-overview.md

 ![image description](images/new.png)

 Follow the steps outlined above to complete the required alert metric details.

-### Save alert

 Once you have completed the required fields in the *Alert information* and *Alert metrics* sections, select **Save** to create the new alert.

 If the alert is successfully created, it will be added to the list of alerts on the *Alerts* tab.